pytest-dev/pytest-bdd/README.rst

 Scenarios can be parametrized to cover few cases.
 In Gherkin the variable templates are written using corner braces as <somevalue>.
-`Scenario outlines <http://docs.behat.org/guides/1.gherkin.html#scenario-outlines>`_ are supported by pytest-bdd exactly as it's described in be behave docs.
+`Gherkin scenario outlines <http://docs.behat.org/guides/1.gherkin.html#scenario-outlines>`_ are supported by pytest-bdd exactly as it's described in be behave_ docs.

 Example: